 •Acquisition of absolute ownership of eligible historic resources, artifacts or properties and related costs and professional fees; or

 •Planning costs necessary for the preparation of property specific historic structure reports, historic or culture resource reports, preservation plans, maintenance studies, resource surveys, local and regional preservation plans or surveys, and/or feasibility studies.

-The Milam County Preservation Grant is a reimbursement matching grant.
+The Milam County Preservation Trust is a reimbursement matching grant.
 The grant is based on dollar for dollar reimbursement or “In Kind” reimbursement for projected value of hours/labor spent on project.
 The “In Kind” reimbursement for hours/labor is not available for historical marker grants.
 Grant monies will be dispersed only after approved costs have been expended and documentation of such is presented to the commission.
 Reimbursement or funding of grant monies must be applied for by December 15 of same year of application and notification.
 Any extension of this time frame must be approved by the MCHC Executive Committee.

 If the applicant is not the owner of the historic property, then the owner must be fully aware of the application and agree to the terms and conditions of the Milam County Historical Commission’s grant program as indicated by a letter to the commission with a witnessed signature of the owner.
 This letter must accompany the grant application.

 Be aware that a project may be denied, even if it meets the grant program’s criteria, because the demand far surpasses the availability of funds.
 A Preservation Grant Committee will be appointed by the Milam County Historical Commission’s Executive